 This healthy weight loss plan will help you obtain a healthy weight in a manner that preserves your muscle mass while burning fat to help ensure long-term success.
-The Functional Medicine researchers recommend following this program for 3 to 6 months, depending on your weight loss goals, and then transitioning to a Mediterranean-style, low glycemic eating plan for weight maintenance for 6 months.
-After that, if more weight loss is needed, you can do another 3 to 6 month cycle of the weight loss program.
+The Functional Medicine researchers recommend following this program for three to six months, depending on your weight-loss goals, and then transitioning to a Mediterranean-style, low glycemic eating plan for weight maintenance for six months.
+After that, if more weight loss is needed, you can do another three- to six-month cycle of the weight loss program.
 This type of cyclical weight loss also helps ensure long-term success.

 Now that you’ve seen solid evidence supporting a doable weight loss plan that really works, what is holding you back from getting started today?
 You can create delicious meals with the many great choices of carbs, protein, and fat available with this weight loss plan.
 It even makes it less likely you will gain back all the weight you have worked to lose.
 Has a healthy version of a high-protein/low-carb weight loss plan worked for you?
 What questions do you have about this particular plan?